toppic-suite/toppic-suite/doc/topfd_manual.md

-To run TopPIC suite, a computer with at least 4 GB memory and a 64-bit Linux or Windows operating system is required.
+To run TopFD, a computer with at least 4 GB memory and a 64-bit Linux or Windows operating system is required.
 TopFD provides a command line interface and a graphical user interface (GUI) for both Linux and Windows users.

 # TopFD